johannes-jp/language-learning-app/docs/features.md

+- sources of truth
+	- information sources with approved status

 - flashcards both ways
 	- seeing sentences that contain the word
 		- option: also show sentences containing root(s) of the word